Eviction and Rent Freeze Ordinance FAQs

 Eviction and Rent Freeze Ordinance Frequently Asked Questions (FAQs)

-See answers below to Frequently Asked Questions about Ordinance No. 2020-16 (PDF).
-The Board of Supervisors adopted Ordinance No. 2020-16 on May 26, 2020.
-Ordinance No. 2020-16 supersedes Ordinance No. 2020-14 and is effective through July 15, 2020.
+See answers below or download Frequently Asked Questions (PDF) about Ordinance No. 2020-20.
+The Board of Supervisors adopted Ordinance No. 2020-20 on July 14, 2020.
+Ordinance No. 2020-20 establishes an eviction moratorium through September 30, 2020.
 This date may be extended again by formal action of the Board of Supervisors.
 If that happens, these FAQs will be updated to reflect the new date.
-See Ordinance FAQs in Spanish (PDF).

 1. Why did the County enact a temporary ban on evictions?